 - salt and fresh ground black pepper, to taste

 - Grease a baking sheet with cooking spray or line it with parchment paper and set aside.

-- Combine sugar snap peas and olive oil in a mixing bowl and toss to coat.
+- Combine sugar snap peas, olive oil, and minced garlic in a mixing bowl and toss to coat.

-- Add the panko mixture to the sugar snap peas and toss to combine.
+- Add the panko mixture to the sugar snap peas and toss until well combined.

-- Roast for 15 to 20 minutes, or until crispy, turning once during cooking.
+- Roast for 15 to 20 minutes or until crispy.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.